ZMedia Purwodadi

 Understanding Digital Wellness in Schools

-Digital wellness refers to the healthy and balanced use of technology, including social media, online learning platforms, and communication tools.
+Digital wellness cites to the healthy and balanced use of technology, including social media, online learning platforms, and communication tools.
 It focuses on the physical, emotional, and cognitive impacts of technology use on students.

-Key areas of concern include:
+Key areas of concern includes:

 • Cyber-security and privacy: Students need guidance to navigate online risks safely.